-- 1. SUBMITTING any part of the same work in two (2) or more assignments, even in different or repeated courses, without the expressed consent of the professor(s). - 2.
-FALSIFYING (faking) information, class attendance (including signing in for another student, using another student's user name and password to submit work on his/her behalf), etc. - 3.
-PLAGIARIZING or using another's ideas (Student, internet, book, etc.) without giving the source (citation) or using another's unique words or phrases without quotation marks an a citation. - 4.
-CHEATING on an exam, assignment, etc. including group work not expressly approved by the professor. - 5.
-HELPING another student in any way with an act of academic dishonesty. - DISSEMBLING or not being fully honest in any investigation of academic dishonesty.
+- 1. The unapproved or unethical use of AI tools. - Submitting any part of the same work in two (2) or more assignments, even in different or repeated courses, without the expressed consent of the professor(s). - 3.
+Falsifying (faking) information, class attendance (including signing in for another student, using another student's user name and password to submit work on his/her behalf), etc. - 4.
+Plagiarizing or using another's ideas (Student, internet, book, etc.) without giving the source (citation) or using another's unique words or phrases without quotation marks an a citation. - 5.
+Cheating on an exam, assignment, etc. including group work not expressly approved by the professor. - 6.
+Helping another student in any way with an act of academic dishonesty. - 7.
+Dissembling or not being fully honest in any investigation of academic dishonesty.